Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

    A loss function is a mathematical operation that will return a value that indicates how well a model has performed based on the comparison of the predicted values and the true values.
 The loss function is used on a training example, where the cost function returns the average of the loss over an entire training set.
 In this project, we can build a custom-made loss function and integrate it into our Tensorflow model.

    Here, a simple linear regression model is created using a deep learning framework.
 The regression model can be defined as **y = 2x + 1**.
+The loss function will defined as being the **Root Mean Squared Error** (RMSE).
+However, the deep learning model will need to infer the correct result, and the custom loss function will determine the accuracy of the result.

    - ### [Creating a VGG Network: ](./Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with/Creating%20a%20VGG%20network.ipynb)